BU-NU-CLOUD-F19/Big_data_platform-Spark-performance_acceleration/readme.md

     phase: ​(M x R)/N : (2 x 2)/2 = 2​

-This reduces the random i/o operations
+This reduces the the number of random I/O operations by the reduce phase.

 NOTE: Reads and write for the merge are all sequential, hence they do not add too much to overhead of I/o operations.

 ## 6. Release Planning